RedHatInsights/insights-results-aggregator/README.md

 if they contain 'info' key, the value stored under this key is replaced by empty list, because these informations might contain sensitive data.
-Output file names are in format 's_number.json', ie. the original file name is not preserved as it also migth contain sensitive data.
+Output file names are in format 's_number.json', ie. the original file name is not preserved as it also might contain sensitive data.

+### `2report.py`

+Converts outputs from OCP rule engine into proper reports.

+All input files that with filename 's_\*.json' (usually anonymized outputs from OCP rule engine' are converted into proper 'report' that can be:

+1. Published into Kafka topic
+1. Stored directly into aggregator database

+It is done by inserting organization ID, clusterName and lastChecked attributes and by rearanging output structure.
+Output files will have following names: 'r_\*.json'.